jyp/boon/README.md

   Like boon, Xah Fly Keys (hereafter abbreviated to XFK) aims at providing a layout whose design is ergonomic.
-(According to the author it constitutes "the most efficient editing system in the universe.")
-Regardless, there follows a comparison, to the best of my understanding.
+(According to the author it constitutes "the most efficient editing system in the universe".)
+Regardless, there follows a comparison based on my understanding.

   1. As far as I can tell XFK has no notion of selectors (vim's ``text objects'').
 Instead some keys are specially purposed to delete